 Why Is This Migration So Magical?

 If you head to the mystical mountains of Central Mexico, you can stand in the middle of a massive swirl of orange, completely surrounded by these beauties.
-It's amazingly magical, especially when you find thousands and thousands of butterflies hanging out on tree branches or create a colorful blanket or orange, black, and white on the ground.
+It's amazingly magical, especially when you find thousands and thousands of butterflies hanging out on tree branches or create a colorful blanket of orange, black, and white on the ground.

 When Does This Happen?
+When Should I Visit?

-The best time to see the butterflies is between late January and the end of March — the butterflies are there from mid-November, but the weather is a bit warmer in February and March and the butterflies flutter more when it’s sunny out.
+The best time to see the butterflies is between late January and the end of March — the butterflies are there from mid-November, but the weather is a bit warmer in February and March — the butterflies flutter more when it’s sunny out.
 As the weather starts to warm up, the butterflies hang out lower in the mountain, so you'll need to hike higher during the colder months (November to January).